algorithmiaio/dev-center/_pages/clients/python.md

 Now import the Algorithmia library and create the Algorithmia client:

-{% highlight ruby %}
+{% highlight python %}
-require 'algorithmia'
+import Algorithmia

 # Authenticate with your API key
 apiKey = "YOUR_API_KEY"